MihribanEvren/MihribanEvren/README.md

 <div align="center">
 <h4>
-🔭 My goal is to become a well-equipped web developer by specializing in Mern Stack.
+🔭 My goal is to become a well-equipped web developer
 </h4>
 <div/>